To help young people cultivate a view of a future career and work by accepting them for a workplace hands-on learning program

 Mazda E&T engages in the development and manufacture of specially equipped vehicles, including welfare vehicles.
 The company proactively supports the independence of people with disabilities, for the sake of social welfare.
 As part of such initiatives, Mazda E&T donates computers that are no longer used to welfare facilities, where these computers are used for training to help people with disabilities become more independent and for expanding opportunities for them to return to the workforce.

-Mazda E&T donated 14 computers to six facilities, via the Regional Welfare Division of Hiroshima Prefecture.
-The company also started an activity to donate used stamps collected from employees, to support welfare facilities.
-Other social contribution efforts made by Mazda E&T included participation in cleanups led by the Mazda Group and donations for regional developments.
+Mazda E&T donated 22 computers to 11 facilities, via the Regional Welfare Division of Hiroshima Prefecture (the donation has been carried out since 2012, with a cumulative total of 45 computers donated).
+The company has been also carrying out an activity to donate used stamps collected from employees (a total of approximately 1,100 used stamps), to support welfare facilities.
+Other social contribution efforts made by Mazda E&T included participation in cleanups led by the Mazda Group and donations for regional development.

 To contribute to society through collection of recyclable materials

-Mazda Parts Sales Co., Ltd., which engages in the sale of automotive parts, has been collecting a wide variety of recyclable items, including used stamps and prepaid cards, spoiled stamped postcards, and plastic bottle caps.
-The collected recyclable items are delivered to local volunteer organizations and schools etc.
+Mazda Parts Sales Co., Ltd., which engages in the sale of automotive parts, has been collecting a wide variety of recyclable items, including used stamps, plastic bottle caps, and pull-tabs.
+The collected recyclable items are delivered to local volunteer organizations and schools, etc.

 To promote friendship between the local community and non-Japanese living there

 In addition to providing financial assistance to run the league, JCS organized the Higashihiroshima Mazda-kai Cup as an exchange event.
-Through the Higashihiroshima Mazda-kai, JCS also helped organize events to promote interaction with people in welfare facilities and other community events.
+Through the Higashihiroshima Mazda-kai, JCS also helped to have junior high school students accepted into workplace hands-on learning programs, and to organize events to promote interaction with people in welfare facilities and other community events.

 To contribute to the mutual growth and benefit of the company and the community through partnership